Tour Length

 3Which parks should we visit in Namibia?

-“Which parks you visit can depend on how long you plan to be on safari.
-Most packages for a Namibia private safari include a visit to Etosha National Park and this world-class wildlife destination should definitely be number one on your priority list.
+“Which parks you visit depends on how long you plan to be on safari.
+Most packages for a Namibia private safari include a visit to Etosha National Park, and this world-class wildlife destination should be number one on your list.
 Namib-Naukluft National Park, which includes the renowned sand dunes of Sossusvlei, should also be at the top of your list.
-Other possible parks include Bwabwata and Nkasa Rupara National Parks in the far northeast, while some of the private reserves, such as Erindi, can also be fantastic for wildlife.
-Remember, too, that some of Namibia’s top attractions don’t fall within park boundaries.
+Other possible parks include Bwabwata and Nkasa Rupara National Parks in the far northeast.
+Some of the private reserves, such as Erindi, can also be fantastic for wildlife.
+And remember that some of Namibia’s top attractions don’t fall within park boundaries.
 These include Damaraland; Fish River Canyon; parts of the Skeleton Coast with its shipwrecks and sand dunes overlooking the Atlantic; and the incredible rock art of Brandberg and Twyfelfontein.”

 4How much do Namibia private safari packages cost?

 “The cost of a private safari in Namibia can vary greatly.
 Partly that depends on the season in which you travel.
-In high season, which runs from July to October, prices can be almost double what you’ll pay in the low or shoulder seasons.
+In high season (July to October), prices can be almost double what you’ll pay in the low or shoulder seasons.
 Another consideration when it comes to the cost of your holiday is the level of luxury you plan to enjoy and can afford.
 Will you be flying between destinations or traveling by road?
 Will you be staying in luxury lodges and tented camps, or camping and staying in simple hotels?
 How you answer these questions will play a big role in determining the price you’ll pay.
 The number of people in your traveling party can also affect the per-person cost of your safari.
-As a general rule, expect the cost of your Namibia private safari to start at around US$200 per person per day, although it could go much higher if you opt for a top-end luxury experience.”
+As a general rule, expect the cost of your Namibia private safari to start at around US$200 per person per day.
+Although it could go much higher if you opt for a top-end luxury experience.”

 5What type of vehicle can I expect?

 “For getting between your various safari destinations, you’ll either travel in a private vehicle or a small plane.
 If you’re traveling by road, the type of vehicle will depend on the level of comfort, luxury and cost of your safari.
-Most often it will be a modern 4x4.
-On game drives, you’ll probably be driven around (with a guide, driver and possibly an additional spotter) in an open-sided 4x4 vehicle with a canvas roof and tiered seating.
+Most often it will be a modern 4x4 vehicle.
+On game drives, you’ll probably be driven around in an open-sided 4x4 vehicle with a canvas roof and tiered seating.
+You’ll have a guide, driver and possibly an additional spotter.
 The best seat is usually in the row just behind the driver.
-Game-drive vehicles can be very cold in the cooler months, but your safari operator or accommodation should provide blankets to ward off the early morning or early evening chill.
+It can be very cold in the cooler months, but your safari operator or accommodations should provide blankets to ward off the early morning or early evening chill.
 If you’re flying between destinations, you’ll either have a small private plane, or you’ll be on a small plane that carries other travelers or safari workers to their destinations.
 Either way, try for a window seat when you board and enjoy the views.”

 6Which animals are we likely to see?

-“The animals you’ll see while on safari in Namibia will, of course, depend on where you go.
-In Etosha National Park, lions, elephants and black rhinos are the undoubted highlights.
+“The animals you’ll see while on safari in Namibia will depend on where you go.
+In Etosha National Park, the highlights are lions, elephants and black rhinos.
 Other commonly seen animals include zebra, giraffe, wildebeest and brown hyena.
 In desert regions, the extravagantly horned gemsbok is an icon of the sands.
-Along the Skeleton Coast, watch for the Cape fur seal; there’s a loud, noisy and rather smelly colony.
+Watch for the Cape fur seal along the Skeleton Coast, where there’s a loud, noisy and rather smelly colony.
 The birdlife is good across the country, with flamingo often seen near Walvis Bay.
 But the best birding is in the far northeastern Zambezi Region (formerly Caprivi Strip), which borders the northern edge of Botswana’s Okavango Delta.”

 7Namibia Reviews